 While every pregnancy is unique and different, the general mechanics will be the same.
 Still, there will likely be a few differences between pregnancy number one and pregnancy number four.
 Here’s what to expect.

-Women experiencing pregnancy for the first time typically show less and show later than they do in subsequent pregnancies.
+Women experiencing pregnancy for the first time typically show later than they do in subsequent pregnancies.
 Blame it on the first baby — your uterus and abdominal muscles were much tighter before they stretched to accommodate a growing passenger.

 The result?
-Many women will show earlier with subsequent pregnancies.
+Many women will show earlier during their fourth pregnancy than they did with subsequent pregnancies.
 And for a fourth-time mom, early can mean somewhere around the 10th week.

 During a first pregnancy, many women notice breast changes.
 With those changes comes extreme tenderness, which can be an early indication of pregnancy.

 For second-, third-, or fourth-time moms, your breasts might not be quite as tender.
 They might not change in size as significantly as they did the first time.

 That “feeling” about pregnancy that experienced moms have comes from, well, experience!
 Women who have been through a previous pregnancy tend to notice signs and symptoms that they might have missed the first time around.